-The revision of the existing Shareholders' Rights Directive (2007/36/EC) was finally adopted on 3 April 2017.
-Member States will have until 10 June 2019 to implement it into domestic law.
-On 4 April 2019, the Danish Parliament adopted an amendment act by which the said revision of the Shareholders' Rights Directive was adopted.
-The aim of this new directive is to strengthen corporate governance in listed companies by increasing transparency levels and encouraging long-term shareholder engagement.
-The new requirements will apply to: (i) the remuneration of directors and managers; (ii) the identification of shareholders; (iii) the facilitation of exercise of shareholders' rights; (iv) information distribution; (v) the transparency regarding institutional investors, asset managers and proxy advisors; and (vi) related party transactions.
+The aim of the Shareholders' Rights Directive (2007/36/EC) amended by Directive 2017/828/EU is to strengthen corporate governance in listed companies by increasing transparency levels and encouraging long-term shareholder engagement.
+The new requirements will apply to: (i) the remuneration of directors and managers; (ii) the identification of shareholders; (iii) the facilitation of exercise of shareholders' rights; (iv) information distribution; (v) transparency regarding institutional investors, asset managers and proxy advisors; and (vi) related party transactions.
 The Shareholders' Rights Directive leaves implementation options to the EU Member States.
 By way of an example, Denmark has chosen to entitle the listed issuer to request an intermediary to identify any shareholder regardless of the size of the shareholding.
 Other EU countries may have implemented the directive in such a way that listed companies/issuers only enjoy the right to learn about the identity of shareholders with holdings on or above 0.5%.

-The Committee on Corporate Governance expects to revise the Danish Recommendations on Corporate Governance in 2020.
+The Committee on Corporate Governance expects to revise the Danish Recommendations on Corporate Governance in 2020 with a revised set of rules which will apply to the financial year commencing on 1 January 2021 or later.